Aircraft

 NASA C-20A (Gulfstream III variant, NASA 502) research aircraft.

-A business jet structurally modified and instrumented by NASA Armstrong Flight Research Center to serve as a multi-role cooperative research platform.
 Obtained from the U.S. Air Force in 2003.
 Primary platform for UAVSAR missions.
+Operated by NASA AFRC.

 __init__()[source]